 (1 CP minimum from each section 1-7).
 One course/lecture of 45 min equals 0.1 CP.

 |7.||NEUROBIOLOGY OF DISEASE|

-Lecture-series in Mainz and Frankfurt during the semester are offered by:
+Lecture-series in Mainz, Frankfurt and Darmstadt during the semester are offered by:

 You can download your attendance certificate flyer in order to confirm your attendance to the seminars here.
 Please print it double sided and fold it.
 Carry it with you when you attend a seminar.